Homebase: Hilco ownership

-On 25 May 2018, it was announced that Homebase had been sold by Wesfarmers to turnaround specialists Hilco, for a nominal one pound sterling.
-Hilco took ownership of the business on 12 June 2018.
+On 25 May 2018, it was announced that Homebase had been sold by Wesfarmers to turnaround specialists Hilco, for a nominal £1.
+Hilco took ownership of the business on 12 June 2018 through a new holding company, HHGL Limited.
 All 24 stores converted to the Bunnings format were rebranded back to Homebase.
 At the end of August 2018, a company voluntary arrangement (CVA) proposed by Hilco to close 42 stores, and reduce rent on others, was approved by Homebase's creditors.

 The stores identified for closure in the CVA were planned to close by the beginning of 2019.
 Homebase secured a £95 million asset lending contract with Wells Fargo Capital Finance on 26 November 2018.

 On 24 December 2018, Hilco opened its first redesigned store nicknamed BoB (Best of Both) in Orpington.
 The store featured traditional Homebase "gondola" shelving alongside the Bunnings red racking, with a heavy focus on decorating, moving away from Wesfarmers' primary focus on tools.
 At that time Homebase had over 170 stores in the United Kingdom, with a further eleven in Ireland.

 In February 2020, it was announced that Homebase had returned to profit earlier than initially forecast, with nearly all of its 164 locations profitable.
-The company claims that its overhauled website, and the reintroduction of in-store concessions (many of which were removed by Wesfarmers) had helped it to achieve the reprise.
+The company said that its overhauled website, and the reintroduction of in-store concessions (many of which were removed by Wesfarmers) had helped it to achieve the reprise.
 Homebase confirmed that it would exit its CVA earlier than planned by April 2020.
-Hilco put Homebase back up for sale in November 2020.

-Operations

-The company moved its headquarters within Milton Keynes in December 2016, from premises previously shared with former sister company Argos.

-Supply chain

-Early in its history, Homebase used its Sainsbury's experience to move into using central warehouses from which to deliver its stock.
-By the 1990s, it was receiving the vast majority of its stock into central warehouses, then delivering it to stores.
-Homebase still receives a few direct deliveries to its stores, from manufacturers and vendors.
+In November 2020, Hilco put Homebase up for sale.
+In 2021, Hugh Osmond was understood to have been assembling a takeover bid for Homebase for £300 million.